 Summary – Beyoncé’s 22 Day Diet Plan Review

-The more I learn about nutrition the more I’m convinced that there’s not one specific eating plan that’s perfect for every person.
+The more I learn about nutrition, the more I’m convinced that there’s not one specific eating plan that’s perfect for every person.
 We’re all unique and have specialized nutritional needs.
 And those needs can change over the course of our lifetime.
 Mine sure have.

-This is why I like to focus on eating real, nutrient-dense food, and avoiding processed food as much as possible.
+This is why I like to focus on eating real, nutrient-dense food and avoiding processed food as much as possible.

-Vegan Meal Plan: The Verdict
+Vegan Diet Meal Planning: The Verdict

-Unfortunately, the fact that so many of the recipes are high in carbs would prevent me from following this plan exclusively, because I know my body doesn’t function optimally with so much sugar and carbs.
+Unfortunately, the fact that so many of the recipes are high in carbs would prevent me from following this plan exclusively because I know my body doesn’t function optimally with so much sugar and carbs.
 This is especially true since dealing with severe reactive hypoglycemia in the past.
 And because of that, I try to keep my carb intake fairly low overall.

 What about you?
 Have you tried a vegan eating plan, and if so, what did you think?
 Share your comments below!